nathandsouza10/stock-analyzer/README.md

 # Stock Analyzer

-This script uses the Alpaca API to retrieve historical data for various stocks and performs analysis using an LSTM model.
+This script uses the Yahoo Finance API to retrieve historical data for various stocks and performs analysis using an LSTM model.
 The script also includes a Streamlit interface for user interaction.

 ## Dependencies

-- alpaca-py
+- yfinance
 - pandas
 - numpy
 - torch